DavideBraga/master-degree-CS/README.md

 - Code snippets and examples
 - Supplementary resources

   *Note: The materials provided in this repository are created as part of the coursework for the Master's program in Computer Science and Engineering.
 All credits and rights related to the educational content belong to the University of Verona.
-Some ispirations are taken by https://github.com/alessiogj/master-degree-computer-science repository, who analyze similar courses*
+Some ispirations are taken by https://github.com/alessiogj/master-degree-computer-science repository, who analyze similar courses; in particular, the cryptography notes came from this repo.*

 Feel free to explore the content, contribute, or provide feedback.
 Let's collaboratively build a valuable resource for everyone in the computer science community.
 Happy coding and learning! 🖥️📚